The Legend of Zelda: Link's Awakening: Development

 Later on, Yoshiaki Koizumi, who had previously helped with the plot of A Link to the Past, was brought into the team.
 Koizumi was responsible for the main story of Link's Awakening, provided the idea of the island in a dream, and conceived the interactions with the villagers.
 Link's Awakening was described by series producer Eiji Aonuma as the first Zelda game with a proper plot, which he attributed to Koizumi's romanticism.
 Tezuka intended the game's world to have a similar feeling to the American television series Twin Peaks, which, like Link's Awakening, features characters in a small town.
 He suggested that the characters of Link's Awakening be written as "suspicious types", akin to those in Twin Peaks—a theme which carried over into later Zelda titles.
 Tanabe created these "odd" characters; he was placed in charge of the subevents of the story and wrote almost all of the character dialog, with the exception of the owl's and the Wind Fish's lines.
+Twin Peaks co-creator Mark Frost had previously met with a Nintendo engineer in 1990 for a conversation regarding a Twin Peaks video game, and they discussed the inspiration of Twin Peaks in regards to the expansion of the Zelda universe.
 Tanabe implemented a previous idea of the world ending when a massive egg breaks on top of a mountain; this idea was originally meant for A Link to the Past.
 Tanabe really wanted to see this idea in a game and was able to implement it in Link's Awakening as the basic concept.

 Masanao Arimoto and Shigefumi Hino designed the game's characters, while Yoichi Kotabe served as illustrator.
 Save for the opening and the ending, all pictures in the game were drawn by Arimoto.
 Yasahisa Yamamura designed the dungeons, which included the conception of rooms and routes, as well as the placement of enemies.
 Shigeru Miyamoto, who served as the producer of Link's Awakening, did not provide creative input to the staff members.
 However, he participated as game tester, and his opinions greatly influenced the latter half of the development.

 The music for Link's Awakening was composed by Minako Hamano, Kozue Ishikawa, for whom it was their first game project, and Kazumi Totaka, who also was responsible for the sound programming and all sound effects.
 As with most Zelda games, Link's Awakening includes a variation of the recurring overworld music; The staff credits theme, "Yume o Miru Shima e" was later arranged for orchestra by Yuka Tsujiyoko and performed at the Orchestral Game Music Concert 3 in 1993.
 Super Smash Bros.
 Brawl includes a remix of the game's "Tal Tal Heights" theme, which has since returned in subsequent Super Smash Bros. titles.